SimonHerrera/AngularNavbarDemo/README.md

-# Sample Angular 2 App - Created with assistance of an Eduonix Tutorial
+# Sample Angular 2 App - Created with the assistance of a Eduonix Tutorial

 This is an angular 2 app that displays a various components using the angular router to switch between components.
 The angular 2 quickstart guide was used to set up the files.